 90-95% of the time androgenetic alopecia is to blame. - Dr. Suddleson, M.D.

-A form of alopecia areata that occurs in a wave pattern around the edge of the head.
+Ophiasis is a form of alopecia areata that occurs in a wave or band pattern around the edge of the scalp, typically at the back of the head.

-A form of alopecia areata that causes the complete loss of all scalp hair.
+Alopecia totalis, another form of alopecia areata, results in the complete loss of scalp hair.

-Also called scarring alopecia, it refers to a group of rare disorders that destroy hair follicles, replacing them with scar tissue, causing permanent hair loss.
+Cicatricial alopecia, also called scarring alopecia, refers to a group of rare disorders that destroy hair follicles and replace them with scar tissue.
+This scar tissue results in permanent hair loss.

 Folliculitis occurs when hair follicles are blocked or damaged.
 Often the damaged follicles become infected with bacteria causing a rash, itching and pimples to appear.
 In severe cases, hair loss and scarring can occur.

 Trichorrhexis nodosa is characterized by weak points or nodes present along the hair shaft.
 The nodes cause hair to break easily leading to the appearance of thinning hair or patchy hair loss.

 We have four proven solutions that can be tailored to your specific hair loss needs.Get a FREE hair analysis